James M. Jordan

 Dr. Jordan has studied with the legendary conductors and scholars of the past 40 years, including Elaine Brown, Wilhelm Ehmann, Frauke Haasemann, Volker Hempfling and the renowned music psychologist Edwin Gordon.
 His career as a conductor began as a finalist in the Leopold Stokowski Conducting Competition with The Philadelphia Orchestra under Eugene Ormandy.

-This year, Dr. Jordan will make his Carnegie Hall debut conducting the Stabat Mater of Paul Mealor in addition to premiering Mealor’s Symphony No. 1 at St. Machar’s Cathedral in Aberdeen Scotland.
-Dr. Jordan has been honored as a distinguished alumnus at both Susquehanna University and Temple University.
+James Jordan has been honored as a distinguished alumnus of Temple University, where he has been inducted into the University’s Hall of Fame.
+In 2016, he received the distinguished alumni medal from Susquehanna University.
 He was awarded the distinguished Doctor of Music by the University of Aberdeen in Scotland in 2014 to honor his artistry and contributions to choral music throughout the world.
 The University, established in 1485, has awarded degrees throughout its history to only two Americans: Dr. Jordan and Morten Lauridsen.
-He also shares this honor with Gustav Holst, Benjamin Britten and Dame Joan Sutherland.
+He shares this honor with Gustav Holst, Benjamin Britten and Dame Joan Sutherland.